 What is W-sitting?

-W-sitting is when a child sits on the floor with his or her bum between their legs, and their knees are bent in front of them and their legs are rotated away from their body.
-From a birds-eye view, it looks like the legs are forming a “W”.
+W-sitting is when a child sits on the floor with their bum between their legs, and their knees are bent in front of them, and their legs are rotated away from their body.
+From a birds-eye view, it looks like the legs are forming a “W.”

-Many children W-sit because this position is super stable for children to sit in.
-In W-sitting, a child’s base of support is wider and the center of gravity is lower, which allows for increased stability for their body.
-This also makes it an easy position for the child to play in because they don’t have to work on keeping their balance while focusing on their toys.
+Many children W-sit because this position is super stable for them to sit in.
+In W-sitting, a child’s base of support is wider, and the center of gravity is lower, which allows the child to stay upright with relative ease.
+This also makes the W position comfortable for the child to play in because they don’t have to keep their balance while focusing on their toys.

 Why is it a concern?

 From an orthopedic standpoint, W-sitting causes the hip and leg muscles to become shortened and tight.
-This can lead to “pigeon toed” walking and may increase chance of back or pelvis pain as they grow due to increased internal hip rotation.
-In addition, when a child sits in the W, it is very stressful for the hip joint, leading to deformities later on, and can also predispose a child to hip dislocation.
+This can lead to “pigeon-toed” walking, knee problems and may increase the chance of back or pelvis pain as they grow due to increased internal hip rotation.
+In addition, when a child sits in the W, it is very stressful for the hip joint, leading to deformities later on and predisposing a child to hip dislocation or hip dysplasia.

-Developmentally, W-sitting can hinder the development of balance reactions and coordination.
-When W-sitting it is not possible for the child to shift their weight over each side or to actively rotate their trunk, making it difficult to reach toys that are outside of their immediate reach.
-Lateral weight shifting and rotating are two very important skills that are needed to develop good balance reactions and to develop the ability to cross midline.
+Developmentally, a W-sitting habit can hinder the development of balance reactions and coordination.
+When W-sitting, children can’t shift their weight to their left and right sides or actively rotate their trunks, making it challenging to achieve cross-body movements, such as reaching toys outside their immediate reach.
+Lateral weight shifting and rotating are two critical skills needed to develop good balance reactions and develop the ability to cross the midline.
 Bilateral coordination (the ability to effectively use both sides of the body together) is delayed as a result.
-This can influence the development of other motor skills later on that require this coordination, such as hand dominance, skipping, throwing, and kicking.
+This can influence the development of other fine motor skills that require this coordination, such as hand dominance (or hand preference), skipping, throwing, and kicking.

-If a child is frequently in a W-sitting position, it is usually a sign of decreased core strength.
-When the core is weak the child needs to have a stable position to be in so they can play, so W-sitting is their solution to that problem.
-However, a weak core can lead to poor posture, overcompensation of other muscle groups, and other delayed skills.
+If a child is frequently in a W position, it is usually a sign of core muscle weakness.
+When the core is weak, the child needs to have a stable position to play, so W-sitting is their solution to that problem.
+However, a weak core can lead to poor posture, low muscle tone, overcompensation of other muscle groups, and further delayed fine motor development.
 So if your child is a W-sitter, here are a few things you can do to help correct it:

-- Encourage other ways to sit on the floor.
-Sitting with crossed legs (‘criss-cross applesauce’!), side sitting (legs on either side), long sitting (legs out in front), or sitting on a low bench or stool.
+● Encourage other positions.
+Sitting with legs crossed (‘criss-cross applesauce’!), side sitting (legs on the same side), long sitting (legs straight out in front), or sitting on a low bench or stool (legs bent).

-- When playing for an extended period of time, place stickers on their toes and remind them that they always have to be able to see the stickers.
+● When playing for an extended period, place stickers on their toes and remind them that they always have to see the stickers as they sit.

 - Play row-row your boat (great adult core strengthening too!)

-If you find that your child has a hard time maintaining any other position besides W-sitting, speak with your pediatrician or a physiotherapist for suggestions on how to correct the position and for treatment of any underlying strength deficits or muscle tightening that may have resulted from your child’s w sitting.
+- If you find that your child has a hard time maintaining any comfortable position besides W-sitting, speak with your pediatrician or a physiotherapist for suggestions on correcting the position and treating any underlying strength deficits or muscle tightening that may have resulted from your child’s w sitting.

 Check this out for another great article on this topic.